yadayada/acd_cli/README.rst

 acd\_cli
 ========

-**acd\_cli** provides a command line interface to Amazon Cloud Drive and allows Unix users to mount their cloud drive using FUSE for read and write access.
+**acd\_cli** provides a command line interface to Amazon Drive and allows Unix users to mount their drive using FUSE for read and (sequential) write access.
 It is currently in beta stage.

 Node Cache Features
 -------------------